NaughtyDog6000/thanatos/README.md

 If the project is built running `cargo run` will run the previously built debug build, if you have no previous build it will first compile it like with `cargo build` then run the compiled application.

+In the case you wish to create a higher performance/release build you put the `--release` flag after the build/run command using cargo: `cargo build --release`

+## Basic-Example

+# Documentation